josenaldo/event-storming-template/README.md

 ## About Event Storming

 Event Storming is a rapid, intensive, and group-oriented modeling technique that promotes domain understanding.
 It's a collective learning and exploration technique that can be used at different stages of software development.
-For more information, please check [this link](https://www.eventstorming.com/).
+For more information, please check [the oficial site](https://www.eventstorming.com/) and this fantastic repository, [Awesome EventStorming](https://github.com/mariuszgil/awesome-eventstorming).

 ## How to Use